 Members and mission: Cosmetology, Barbering, Esthetics, and Manicuring Advisory Board

-- Rod Fender, Chair — Private school
+- Vacant, Chair — Private school

 - Megan Pedersen, Vice Chair — Esthetician